cristianovalenca/PAMI/README.md

 # Introduction

+# Fork !
+Note that this is a fork of the official release by [Marcelo Gornstein](https://github.com/marcelog/PAMI).

 PAMI means PHP Asterisk Manager Interface.
 As its name suggests its just a set of php classes that will let you issue commands to an ami and/or receive events, using an observer-listener pattern.